dafenqi-harry/GPTDemoDevOps/README.md

-# ChatGPTDemo
+# GPTDemoDevOps
-This is a Demo for application building with ChatGPT/OpenAI API via Python/Flask, deployment to Azure App Service.
+This is a Demo application to show integration between ChatGPT/OpenAI API and Azure DevOps.
 Steps:

 1. Build